15 Things You Need To Know About A Working Holiday Visa In Canada 2018

 If you are arriving in Vancouver, keep in mind that everything is expensive here and money doesn’t get you as far as they would elsewhere.

 Our tip: As soon as you land, try and open a bank account (it is usually straightforward to get it set up).
+We cover the best banking options in our ‘how to open a bank account in Canada‘ guide so make sure to read it before making a decision.

 Then transfer your money to the account as ATM+bank fees will kill you.